 The new leadership also brought an appetite for the use of social media to engage children of all ages.
 Perhaps earlier than many companies, Lego understood that the generation of children they were targeting were already using mobile devices, apps and games.

 The transformation addressed the legacy financial failings and Lego has become a fast-growing company once again.
-By progressing its positioning, rebooting its brand strategy, and introducing licensing and managing costs, Lego has reinvented itself to become relevant and engaging for a whole new generation of children.
+By progressing its positioning, rebooting its brand strategy, and introducing licensing and managing costs, Lego has reinvented itself to restart business growth and become relevant and engaging for a whole new generation of children.

 Famous for having made more profits in numerous reporting quarters than any other company in history, it is difficult, whilst perhaps inspiring, to imagine that Apple almost went bust and filed for bankruptcy in 1997.

 Having co-founded the company in 1976, Steve Jobs left Apple in 1985 after a disagreement with the CEO, John Sculley, who Jobs alleged fired.
 Following the exit of their talismanic visionary, Apple began to suffer with serious issues which came to a head in 1996.
 In 1997, after 12 consecutive years of losses, the CEO was removed from his post and Steve Jobs was reinstated to revitalise Apple’s fortunes.
 At that time, Bill Gates and Microsoft also made a big investment in Apple to help shore up its finances in a move which saw both parties accused of fraternising with the enemy.